blajack/DeFi-Geek-NFT/english.md

 Provides an additional role: **Solaris**.
 - **3x higher chance** to win during giveaways!
 They receive two additional tickets during giveaways, for a total of **three tickets** instead of one.
 - If they win a giveaway, the prize is **increased by 1.5x**.
-- They can exchange the NFT for a **10% cashback** on minting NFTs from the [Defi Geeks 2](https://www.stargaze.zone/m/stars1lpgyddvhl4xvkcgmvfln05cl45q8s6wfx02fsg9cuwune5al6srsl687cr/tokens) collection.
-The purchase must be agreed upon in advance.
 - Grants a **50% discount** on VPN services.
+- Cashback opportunities for purchasing NFTs from Geek collections:
+  - **10%** cashback on NFTs from the [DeFi Geeks collection](https://www.stargaze.zone/m/stars1mg2hg6gppf78svvntya2065tvpuhfx6qf6zmv2z0n8hclpap7ycszq8v22/tokens).
+  - **7%** cashback on NFTs from the [DeFi Geeks 2 collection](https://www.stargaze.zone/m/stars1lpgyddvhl4xvkcgmvfln05cl45q8s6wfx02fsg9cuwune5al6srsl687cr/tokens).
+  - **Approval required !** Purchases must be pre-approved through a ticket.
+After purchase, the NFT must be sent to the Master Geek for burning.

 ### Rare (Indigo): 100 units
 Provides an additional role:  **Indigo**.
 - **5x higher chance** to win during giveaways!
 They receive four additional tickets during giveaways, for a total of **five tickets** instead of one.
 - If they win a giveaway, the prize is **increased by 2.5x**.
-- They can exchange the NFT for a **20% cashback** on minting NFTs from the [Defi Geeks 2](https://www.stargaze.zone/m/stars1lpgyddvhl4xvkcgmvfln05cl45q8s6wfx02fsg9cuwune5al6srsl687cr/tokens) collection.
-The purchase must be agreed upon in advance.
 - Grants **free VPN access** with **30GB per month**.
+- Cashback opportunities for purchasing NFTs from Geek collections:
+  - **20%** cashback on NFTs from the [DeFi Geeks collection](https://www.stargaze.zone/m/stars1mg2hg6gppf78svvntya2065tvpuhfx6qf6zmv2z0n8hclpap7ycszq8v22/tokens).
+  - **15%** cashback on NFTs from the [DeFi Geeks 2 collection](https://www.stargaze.zone/m/stars1lpgyddvhl4xvkcgmvfln05cl45q8s6wfx02fsg9cuwune5al6srsl687cr/tokens).
+  - **Approval required !** Purchases must be pre-approved through a ticket.
+After purchase, the NFT must be sent to the Master Geek for burning.

 [[up](#list-of-roles)]